webix-hub/gitbook-webix-jet/details/plugins.md

 }
 ~~~

-The plugin config contains the ID of the view element that is going to serve as a menu.
+The plugin config contains the local ID of the view element that is going to serve as a menu.
 If you click the buttons and reload the page, the app will behave as expected.
-The **Menu** plugin has one more good part.
+The **Menu** plugin has another benefit as well.
 You can change the URLs for every menu item.
+This is useful if you want to display shortened names instead of long subview URLs.

 Let's set URLs for the buttons in the plugin config:

 ~~~js
 // views/toolbar.js